vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

        *superfolder* (*casenum_ID*) for this command to run.

-    Once the `top` file is generated, these can be used as inputs to GROMACS.
+   Once the `top` file is generated, these can be used as inputs to `GROMACS`.
 It is the user's responsibility to check whether the parameters match the atomnames (atomtypes) in the `psf`/`pdb` files.